 - Our firm was lead counsel in the Taku River case—the sister case to Haida Nation—where the Supreme Court first recognized the Crown’s duty to consult and accommodate Indigenous communities.

 - We were lead counsel in the Little Salmon/Carmacks First Nation case, where the Supreme Court confirmed that the Crown’s duty to consult and accommodate applies to modern day treaties.

 - We were lead counsel in the Powley case, the first Supreme Court case to recognize Métis rights protected by s.
 35 of the Constitution Act, 1982.

-- We were counsel for interveners at the Supreme Court of Canada in Guerin, Sparrow, Delgamuukw, Vanderpeet, Gladstone as well as more recent Supreme Court cases like Paul, Carrier Sekani, Behn, Keewatin, and Manitoba Métis Federation, Chippewas of the Thames and Courtoreille.
+- We were counsel for interveners at the Supreme Court of Canada in Guerin, Sparrow, Delgamuukw, Vanderpeet, Gladstone as well as more recent Supreme Court cases like Paul, Carrier Sekani, Behn, Keewatin, Manitoba Métis Federation, Chippewas of the Thames and Courtoreille.

 - We have appeared before courts in all jurisdictions on Indigenous rights issues and represented our clients in regulatory proceedings before agencies, boards and tribunals.

 By having a team that includes both negotiators and litigators, our firm is able to develop integrated solutions to complex legal problems.
 We believe this integrated approach has been fundamental to many of the successes achieved by our clients.